Maria Ilnicka-Mądry

-Maria Stanisława Ilnicka-Mądry ([ˈmarja staɲiˈswava ilˈɲitska ˈmɔndrɨ]; 1 February 194620 March 2023) was a Polish politician, physician, university teacher of medicine and from 2018 to 2023, chair of the West Pomeranian Regional Assembly of the 6th term.
+Maria Stanisława Ilnicka-Mądry ([ˈmarja staɲiˈswava ilˈɲitska ˈmɔndrɨ]; 1 February 1946 – 20 March 2023) was a Polish politician, physician, university teacher of medicine and from 2018 to 2023, chair of the West Pomeranian Regional Assembly of the 6th term.

 Early life

 Maria Ilnicka-Mądry was born on 1 February 1946 in Huta Szklana.
 She was an alumnus of the Maria Skłodowska-Curie High School in Szczecin and a graduate of medicine at Pomeranian Medical University in Szczecin.
 She obtained a PhD in medical sciences and a medical specialty degree in internal medicine.
 She later also completed postgraduate studies in healthcare management at University of Warsaw.

 Medical career

-She was a vice-president of the District Chamber of Physicians and Dentists in Szczecin for two terms (1991–1999).
+Ilnicka-Mądry was a vice-president of the District Chamber of Physicians and Dentists in Szczecin for two terms (1991–1999).
 She was an academic teacher at the Department of Hygiene, Epidemiology and Public Health at her alma mater (later transformed into the Pomeranian Medical University in Szczecin).

 In 1998 she was appointed director of the Independent Public Clinical Hospital No. 1 PUM in Szczecin, which she managed until her retirement in 2014.
 On 4 December 2008, in Royal Castle in Warsaw she was awarded Manager of the Year in the area of public health service.
 During her term as director, the facility had never been in debt.